Menu Close

 When the sill height of the egress basement window is located below grade (common for egress windows provided for a basement) a window well must be provided.

-Window Well Code Requirements (R310.2.3)
+Window Well Code Requirements (R310.4)

-Egress Window Well Size
+Window Well Size (Area Well Size)

-The area of a window well shall not be less than 9 square feet with a horizontal length/width of no less than 36 inches.
+Per Section R310.4.1, the area of a window well shall not be less than 9 square feet with a horizontal length/width of no less than 36 inches.
 This is to ensure that there will be a sufficient amount of space to allow occupants to escape or for fire fighters to enter.

-If the depth of the window well is greater than 44 inches, a ladder or steps are to be provided and permanently fixed to provide access and by no means are allowed to encroach within the required window well dimensions by more than 6 inches.
+Per Section R310.4.2, if the depth of the window well is greater than 44 inches, a ladder or steps are to be provided and permanently fixed to provide access and by no means are allowed to encroach within the required window well dimensions by more than 6 inches.

 The inside width dimension of ladders or rungs (a horizontal support on a ladder for a person’s foot) shall not be less than 12 inches and must project no less than 3 inches from the wall.

 The vertical spacing shall not be more than 18 inches on center throughout the entire height of the window well.
-Although the design of the steps are not mentioned within the code provisions, the design of the ladder is.

 Emergency Escape and Rescue Openings in Summary